Robust Feature Inference: A Test-time Defense Strategy using Spectral Projections: Experimental Results

-\textbf{Robust performance evaluation of RFI.} We obtain clean and robust accuracy for standard and adversarially trained models before and after integrating RFI and setting $K$ to the number of classes, that is, $K=10$ and $K=100$ for CIFAR-10 and CIFAR-100, respectively.
-The results for different training procedures on CIFAR-10 with ResNet-18 are presented in Table~\ref{tab:basicexp}.
-We observe that our method improves the robust performance of adversarially trained models consistently, on an average by $2\%$ and maximum by $6\%$ for $\ell_\infty$ attack on Robust CIFAR-10 training.
-In table~\ref{tab:benchmarkcomparison}, we present the effectiveness of RFI on APGD-CE, APGD-DLR and RobustBench under $\ell_{\infty}(\epsilon=8/255)$ threat model for different state-of-the-art methods.
-We observe that adding RFI at inference time improves the performance across all the methods.
-Importantly, RFI improves the robust performance (atleast marginally) for all the state-of-the-art methods, even though each one of them achieves robustness by incorporating very different strategies like additional data, early stopping or informed prior.
-This shows that strength and effectiveness of our method.
+As a result of the static vs dynamic RFI evaluation in Section~\ref{ss:static_dyn_rfi}, we compare the effectiveness of static RFI on both white-box and black-box attacks with other adaptive test-time defenses such as SODEF and Anti-adv.
+In Table~\ref{tab:benchmarkcomparison}, we present the result for APGD-CE, APGD-DLR, FAB, Square and AutoAttack for different SOTA methods.
+We observe that \emph{adding static RFI improves the performance across all the methods}.
+Importantly, RFI despite being non-adaptive improves the robust performance (at least marginally) for all the SOTA methods, even though each one of them achieves robustness by incorporating very different strategies like additional data, early stopping or informed prior.
+While this shows the strength and effectiveness of RFI, it also raises a fundamental question of whether it is necessary to adapt the model to individual test samples in order to improve the robustness in the adaptive test-time defense strategy.
+Evaluation of other SOTA models for CIFAR-10, CIFAR-100 and ImageNet showing similar observations are in Table~\ref{tab:benchmarkcomparison_app} in Appendix.

+We compare the algorithmic time complexity for different test-time defenses in Tables~\ref{tab:benchmarkcomparison} and \ref{tab:benchmarkcomparison_app} and provide the average time to infer a single sample on a Nvidia DGX-A100 in the Table~\ref{tab:time_comp}.
+Note that the average time closely follows the time complexity.
+RFI does not add additional computation overhead.
+However, Anti-adv and SODEF lead to $8\times$ and $2\times$ computation compared to the base model.